akazukin5151/approportionment/README.md

     - The x and y seeds are determined by the election seed
     - The election seed is determined by the user seed

-- Specify the seed in the webui, add to JSON
-    - Might as well add more things to the JSON now, like reversing colormap, colorwheel rotation, etc

 - The voter sample and stv party discipline probability is still not reproducible

 More electoral systems: